-Fury labels Wilder idiot after epic bout
+I am greatest heavyweight of my era - Fury

 "There were some shaky moments in there but I never lost faith," he told BBC Sport.

 "I continued on and persevered and got that single punch knock out.
 As soon as I landed it I jumped on the ropes.
-I knew he was not getting back up from that."
+I knew he was not getting back up from that.

 "It was a great trilogy and you need a good dance partner for trilogies and he has been a good dance partner but there is no rematch clause, it is done.
 Wilder is done.
 There is no more Deontay Wilder."